 The work may come to a standstill even when the smallest of components including the switches and relays stop to work.
 Preventive inspection and maintenance may keep these issues at bay.
 You also need a trained and expert professional to inspect and repair your system and control panel, if a problem has already occurred.

-While an onsite inspection may only reveal whether the industrial control panel needs to be replaced or repaired, here are some accompanying conditions that point out that the panel should be changed or repaired.
+While an onsite inspection may only reveal whether the industrial control panel needs to be replaced or repaired,

 The jumbled units have the DIY, custom junction boxes that are often chaotic at their insides.
 The units are overcrowded and messy, are a cause of safety problems, and may require unnecessary repair.
 Repairing these systems is also a headache for the experts, as they may not find what the purpose of the components is.